Cook Islands: Art

-Carving
+Traditional arts

 Woodcarving is a common art form in the Cook Islands.
 The proximity of islands in the southern group helped produce a homogeneous style of carving but that had special developments in each island.
 Rarotonga is known for its fisherman's gods and staff-gods, Atiu for its wooden seats, Mitiaro, Mauke and Atiu for mace and slab gods and Mangaia for its ceremonial adzes.
 Most of the original wood carvings were either spirited away by early European collectors or were burned in large numbers by missionaries.
 Today, carving is no longer the major art form with the same spiritual and cultural emphasis given to it by the Maori in New Zealand.
 However, there are continual efforts to interest young people in their heritage and some good work is being turned out under the guidance of older carvers.
 Atiu, in particular, has a strong tradition of crafts both in carving and local fibre arts such as tapa.
 Mangaia is the source of many fine adzes carved in a distinctive, idiosyncratic style with the so-called double-k design.
 Mangaia also produces food pounders carved from the heavy calcite found in its extensive limestone caves.

-Weaving

 The outer islands produce traditional weaving of mats, basketware and hats.
 Particularly fine examples of rito hats are worn by women to church.
 They are made from the uncurled immature fibre of the coconut palm and are of very high quality.
 The Polynesian equivalent of Panama hats, they are highly valued and are keenly sought by Polynesian visitors from Tahiti.
 Often, they are decorated with hatbands made of minuscule pupu shells that are painted and stitched on by hand.
 Although pupu are found on other islands the collection and use of them in decorative work has become a speciality of Mangaia.
 The weaving of rito is a speciality of the northern islands, Manihiki, Rakahanga and Penrhyn.

-Tivaevae

 A major art form in the Cook Islands is tivaevae.
 This is, in essence, the art of handmade Island scenery patchwork quilts.
 Introduced by the wives of missionaries in the 19th century, the craft grew into a communal activity, which is probably one of the main reasons for its popularity.